 There are options where the old structure isn’t up to scratch: underpin existing shallow foundations; strengthen or bypass the existing with a steel frame bedded in new concrete pad footings; or demolish and rebuild.
 The latter is often the most cost-effective option.

-9. Planning in Services for a House Extension
+9. Do I need to Plan in Services for my House Extension?

 If you are extending your kitchen, you need to confirm the position of your units, cooker and white goods before work begins so that electrics, ventilation and plumbing can be planned in.

 The same will apply if you’re building a two-storey extension and are including a new bathroom or en suite in the design.

-10. Can Your Boiler Cope with a House Extension?
+10. Can my Boiler Cope with a House Extension?

-Adding house extensions will add demand to current hot water systems, which may not be able to cope.
+Adding house extensions will add demand to current hot water and heating systems, which may not be able to cope.

 It’s advised that you work out what the new extension will need to be heated effectively, and factor in your boiler output, the size of the radiators, hot water cylinder size and the reheat time.